lowlight-ua/dos-pesos/README.md

 # Useless Greengrass project

-This project demonstrates how to automate the creation/provisionong of AWS Greengrass core devices and connected IoT things.
+This project is an experiment in automation of the creation/provisionong of AWS Greengrass core devices and connected IoT things.
 You create and deploy any number of Greengrass cores, and any number of IoT things connected to the cores, by running CLI commands.

 Automation takes care of: